Non-Markovian dynamics of the giant atom beyond the rotating-wave approximation: Giant atom model

 Here, the field is initially assumed to be in a thermal state with inverse temperature $\beta =\hbar/k_B T$.
 The effective bath spectral density function $J(\beta, \omega)$ exhibits rapid oscillations on top of the slowly varying $\gamma(\omega)$ due to interference between the two contact points.
 Hence, since the BCF is the Fourier transform of the effective spectral density, it features pronounced peaks at $t=0$ and $t=\pm \tau$.
-We shall adopt an Ohmic spectral density of the form $\gamma(\omega) = \eta \omega e^{-\omega/\omega_c}$ with a dimensionless strength parameter $\eta$ and a cutoff frequency that we set as $\omega_c = 2\omega_0$.
-This form reflects the linear dependence of the coupling strength on frequency as $\omega\rightarrow 0$, which naturally arises from the one-dimensional phonon density of states in surface acoustic waveguides.
-The exponential cutoff accounts for the finite bandwidth of the acoustic modes and regularizes the spectrum at high frequencies, ensuring both physical realism and mathematical convergence.
+We adopt an Ohmic spectral density of the form $\gamma(\omega) = \eta \omega e^{-\omega/\omega_c}$ with a dimensionless strength parameter $\eta$ and a cutoff frequency $\omega_c$.
+This form follows directly from the microscopic qubit-SAW coupling in one dimension \cite{Guo2020}: the interaction strength scales as $g(k) \propto \sqrt{|k|}$ for each $k$-mode and together with the linear dispersion relation $\omega = v_g|k|$ of SAWs, leads to a spectral density that is linear in frequency, $\gamma(\omega) \propto \omega$.
+The exponential cutoff models the finite bandwidth of the environment by suppressing contributions from high-frequency modes, where the assumptions of linear dispersion and efficient coupling break down.
+It provides a smooth regularization of the spectral density while preserving the low-frequency Ohmic behavior without introducing an artificial sharp boundary \cite{Leggett1987}.
+The cutoff frequency $\omega_c$ defines the energy scale of this suppression and controls the effective temporal width of the BCF: larger $\omega_c$ leads to faster decay of the BCF, whereas smaller $\omega_c$ results in longer bath memory times and stronger non-Markovian effects; see App.~\ref{app:dependence_cutoff_freqs.} for details.
+While other smooth cutoffs, such as Gaussian functions, could also be employed, we emphasize that the qualitative behavior reported in this work is not sensitive to the specific form of the cutoff function.
 The effective bath spectral density and the BCF are plotted in Fig.~\ref{SD_BCF_plot} at zero temperature.
 As a result, in this setting, the field and the atom remain strongly correlated for an extended period, particularly when the time delay $\tau$ is comparable to or longer than the atom's relaxation time.
 In the Markovian regime of zero delay and weak coupling, $\tau = 0$ and $\gamma(\omega_0) \ll \omega_0$, the atom relaxes at a rate of $\gamma(\omega_0)$.
 Significant memory effects beyond the atomic lifetime are therefore expected to occur for $\gamma(\omega_0)\tau \gtrsim 1$, making it difficult in general to accurately describe the dynamics of the reduced atomic state.